alecdhuse/FoldingMap-XML/README.md

   FmXml includess style information as well as geospatial objects.

   General note about units: when using a unit within an FmXml file it should be in metric.
+  Time stamps are in the format: year-mm-ddThh:mm:ssZ format.
+Example: 2012-09-06T22:41:24Z

 ## \<BubblePoint\>